Meet Bishop José

 the state of Florida as a police officer and in the U.S. Department of Justice in Washington, D.C. in various capacities, most recently as the special assistant/senior advisor to the assistant attorney general.

 José and his wife Laurel have two children, Alexander and Alyson.
 Alex is a recent graduate of Oklahoma State University, where he majored in Sports Media with a minor in Spanish.
 Alex works for the Oklahoma City Dodgers, the triple A affiliate of the Los Angeles Dodgers.
-Alyson is a freshman at UNC Charlotte.
+Alyson is a student at UNC Charlotte.
 Born in San Juan, Puerto Rico, Bishop José is bilingual, enjoys music, playing the drums, and studying 18th century American history.